 Licensure: Through this option candidates seeking an initial Tennessee teacher’s license for the middle or high school levels can complete a dual major in certain academic fields and Secondary Education in four years.
 Cumberland University students may complete a dual major in English, History, Mathematics or Psychology and Secondary Education for licensure to teach these subjects in grades 7-12.

 Candidates entering Fall 2010 (first-time freshman or transfers) will enroll in this program if they seek a 7-12 Tennessee teacher’s license.
 Current CU students who are enrolled in a “with licensure” degree from previous catalogs may complete their program or change to the new dual major program.

-Candidates must participate in the Teacher Education Phase (TEP) I and II interviews (see School of Education & Public Service website), and attend mandatory licensure advisory meetings at the beginning of each semester.
-Please see an advisor in the School of Education & Public Service or the School of Liberal Arts & Sciences for complete details.
+Candidates must participate in the Teacher Education Phase (TEP) I and II interviews (see Schools of Humanities, Education and the Arts), and attend mandatory licensure advisory meetings at the beginning of each semester.
+Please see an advisor in the Schools of Humanities, Education and the Arts and the Labry School of Science Technology and Business for complete details.